 Throughout November and December, the Quad Cities has wonderful events and performances to celebrate the holidays.
 Plan your holiday getaway in the area around one or more of these events!

 The Rock Island Gran Prix is happening August 31-September 1 in downtown Rock Island.
 Kart racing is where IndyCar, Formula 1 and some NASCAR drivers learn their race craft so you may be watching motorsports starts of the future racing through downtown city streets one inch off the ground at speeds up to 80 MPH.
 Event includes vendors, car show, nightly outdoor concerts and other activities downtown.
 Event features 16 feature races with practice and heat races Saturday and Finals on Sunday.

 It’s the last hurrah of summer!
 What are your plans for Labor Day Weekend?
 We have some ideas for you.

-It’s going to be a Red, White, and Blue week in the Quad Cities.
-There is a plethora of activities to put you in the patriotic mood.
-Here is a list of fireworks!
+It’s going to be a Red, White, and Blue long weekend in the Quad Cities with many patriotic events to celebrate including a lot of fireworks!